National Cancer Institute

 Certain drugs are being studied to treat cognitive problems.

-Several drugs have been studied to treat cognitive problems in cancer patients and survivors, such as psychostimulants and erythropoietin-stimulating agents, but results are mixed.
+Several drugs have been studied to treat cognitive problems in people who have or who have had cancer, such as psychostimulants and erythropoietin-stimulating agents, but results are mixed.
 More research is needed.

 About This PDQ Summary